-Bunion is a term for those large and unsightly lumps next to our large toe on our foot.
-They are actually a sign of inflammation in the joint and can be caused by a myriad of things, from lifetime of wearing high heels or simply from walking.
-Bunions are never pleasant nor comfortable.
+Bunion is a term for those large and unsightly lumps next to the large toe on our foot.
+They are actually a sign of inflammation in the joint and can be caused by a myriad of things, from a lifetime of wearing high heels or simply walking.
+Bunions are never pleasant or comfortable.

-Years of motion and pressure on the joint forces the big toe to bend toward the others, which causes an often-painful lump on the outside of the joint.
-Why this happens to your big toe in particular is because it carries the majority of your weight while walking and enjoys the full force of gravity.
+Years of motion and pressure on the joint force the big toe to bend toward the others, which causes an often-painful lump on the outside of the joint.
+Why this happens to your big toe, in particular, because it carries the majority of your weight while walking and enjoys the full force of gravity.

 You may also have bunions if you have arthritis, and women are more likely to develop them than men.

 If you have a bunion, talk to your doctor.
 Your doctor may refer you to a podiatrist who can advise.

 But in the meantime, you could try one or some of these below natural remedies to reduce the size of the bunion – without surgery.

 This goes without saying but if you are overweight, these extra kilos could be contributing to your bunion issue as the more pressure, the more it will hurt.

 Warm some olive oil and massage the bunion, toes and lower foot for 15 minutes twice a day to enhance circulation and increase the blood flow to the foot and toes.
 Moving the fluid will make the joints easier to move and help to decalcify the bunion.

 It sounds like a no-brainer but ice is great for reducing swelling on your bunion especially if you’re waiting for a podiatrist appointment.
 Apply ice for 10 minutes several times a day.

 Epsom salt contains magnesium sulphate which minimises inflammation and pain.
 If your bunion is causing discomfort, simply dissolve half a cup of Epsom salt into a small tub of hot water and soak your foot in it for 20 minutes, twice a day.
 You can also massage your bunion whilst it is soaking.